Physical Therapy Non-Traditional Admission

 - Safety and Technical Standards

 - Health Screening and Background Check: Physical Therapy professional phase students are required to have completed a health screening, updated immunizations and tuberculosis screening according to current Centers of Disease Control and Prevention (CDC) recommendations for health professionals, criminal background investigation and drug screening as required by internship placement sites.
+Exceptions to the immunization requirements will be considered on a case-by-case basis where, for example, a student has an allergy to a vaccine or one of its components.
+If an exception to the immunization requirements is approved, the University cannot guarantee that its affiliated hospitals and clinics will allow the student to participate in patient care, which is a fundamental requirement of the clinical education component of the Program.

 - International Applicants must complete the TOEFL and submit official exam scores and evaluated transcripts directly to PTCAS.
 Please see www.ptcas.org for additional information.